Singular-Genomics/singular-genomics.github.io/docs/index.md

 ---
 ### Explore and visualize your G4X-data

-The G4X Viewer is a Python-based, multi-purpose, interactive viewer specifically designed to help you explore your G4X data.
-The G4X Viewer is accessible through our [website](https://g4x-viewer.singulargenomics.com) or can be downloaded from [GitHub](https://github.com/Singular-Genomics/G4X-viewer) as a standalone application and hosted locally.
+The G4X-viewer is a Python-based, multi-purpose, interactive viewer specifically designed to help you explore your G4X-data.
+The G4X-viewer is accessible through our [website](https://g4x-viewer.singulargenomics.com) or can be downloaded from [GitHub](https://github.com/Singular-Genomics/G4X-viewer) as a standalone application and hosted locally.

 #### In this section, you can:

-+ find [resources](https://docs.singulargenomics.com/G4X-viewer/resources) to learn how to navigate your data with the G4X Viewer
++ find [resources](https://docs.singulargenomics.com/G4X-viewer/resources) to learn how to navigate your data with the G4X-viewer

 <br>